jas0123uah/mountaintop/README.md

 ## Technologies Used
-Mountaintop features a Python the backend that uses the ORM SQLAlchemy and Flask.
+Mountaintop features a Python backend that uses the ORM SQLAlchemy and Flask for routing.
 The database is made with PostgreSQL.

 The JavaScript library React is used in combination with the state manager Redux on the frontend to allow for ease of access to data.